CLS-2100: History & Philosophy Westn Edu (3 hours)

 An exploration of both the historical and contemporary interaction of the humanities and the Christian church.
 Special attention is given to how Lutheran theology shapes the Christian’s understanding of literature and the fine arts.
 Prerequisite: C or higher in one of the following THY-1100, THY-1210, THY-2010, THY-3105, or instructor consent.

 A survey of education and the teaching of truth, goodness and beauty.
 This course will explicitly consider how a Classical classroom teacher addresses issues of classroom deportment and behavior.
 Prerequisites: C or higher in PSY-2000, SOC-2010, or EDUC-2020; and THY-4570.

 CLS-4910: Special Topics: Classical Liberal Studies (3 hours)

 An in-depth study of a topic relevant to a current topic in the discipline or a topic of interest that is not addressed in other departmental courses.
 The course may be repeated for credit so long as the topic is different.

 CLS-4950: Independent Study in Classical Liberal Studies (1-6 hours)

 CLS-4990: Classical Pedagogy Internship (6 hours)

 Relating classroom concepts to practical work in a classically oriented classroom.
 Minimum of eight weeks of full-time supervised practicum in a school that is an accredited member of a recognized professional association (e.g., CCLE, ACCS, SCL).
-Prerequisite: C or higher in CLS-2100, CLS-2200, EDUC-1070, THY-4570 and instructor approval.
-Pass/Fail.
+Prerequisite: C or higher in CLS-2100, CLS-2200, EDUC-1070, THY-4570, and instructor approval.
+Offered Pass/Fail only.